 Infographic: What Is Propanediol Used In?

 Propanediol is a versatile solvent that can be found in a variety of cosmetics and personal care products.
 This chemical acts as an emollient, preservative, skin softener, moisturizer, and solvent.
-Although it is deemed safe for use on the skin, it should be used with caution because it can cause allergic reactions.
+Although it is deemed safe in the field of dermatology, it should be used with caution because it can cause allergic reactions.
 Propanediol can be found in the products listed in the infographic below.
 Check it out!

 Hence, we can safely conclude that it works well with most ingredients.